Chun Doo-hwan: Political reforms

 After his inauguration, Chun clamped down on out-of-school tutoring and banned individual teaching or tutoring.
 In September 1980, Chun repealed "guilt by association" laws.
+In January 1981, Chun commuted the death sentence of opposition leader, Kim Dae-jung, after aides close to U.S. President Ronald Reagan quietly warned him that executing Kim on shaky charges of subversion would seriously harmed South Korea's relations with the United States.
 In 1981, Chun enacted "Care and Custody" legislation; Chun believed that criminals who finish their prison time for a repeat offense should not be immediately returned to society.
 During the winter of 1984, before declaring a moratorium on the Korean economy, Chun visited Japan, where he requested a loan for $6 billion.
 With the military coup taking power and crushing the democratization movements country-wide, the citizens' political demands were being ignored, and in this way the 3S Policy (Sex, Screen, Sports) was passed.
 Based on right-wing Japanese activist Sejima Ryuzo's proposal, Chun tried to appeal to the citizens in order to ensure the success of the 1988 Seoul Olympics preparations.
 Chun rapidly enacted various measures to this end, forming professional baseball and soccer leagues, starting the broadcast of color TV throughout the nation as a whole, lessening censorship on sexually suggestive dramas and movies, making school uniforms voluntary, and so forth.
 In 1981, Chun held a large-scale festival called "Korean Breeze '81 [Kukpung81]", but it was largely ignored by the population.